 Levels of ACP membership are Medical Student, Associate, Member, Fellow (FACP), Honorary Fellow, and Master (MACP).
 Fellowship and Mastership recognize achievements and outstanding contributions in internal medicine.

 Annals of Internal Medicine is one of the top medical journals in the world.
 ACP JournalWise summarizes the most important medical articles from more than 120 journals.
 ACP Internist is an award-winning semi-monthly newspaper for internal medicine physicians, while ACP Hospitalist is written for those in hospital practice.
 The ACP Advocate is a bi-weekly e-newsletter that provides ACP members with news about critical public policy and regulatory issues affecting internal medicine and patient care.

 The ACP Washington, D.C., office monitors and responds to policy and regulatory issues that affect public health and the practice of medicine.
 Activities include development of policy statements and communications with legislative and administrative sectors of government, as well as the development of practice-support tools to enhance the efficiency, quality, and delivery of care.

 The Center for Ethics and Professionalism seeks to advance physician and public understanding of ethics and professionalism issues in the practice of medicine in order to enhance patient care by promoting the highest ethical standards.

 Education and Information Resources

 ACP’s Medical Knowledge Self-Assessment Program (MKSAP) gives internal medicine physicians an opportunity to test their knowledge and compare their results with national averages.
 In addition, ACP offers postgraduate board review courses, recertification courses, and chapter/regional meetings.
 For future internal medicine physicians, ACP provides education and career information, produces, and administers an In-Training Examination for residents.

 ACP is governed by an elected Board of Regents.
 The Board is advised by a network of ACP committees and by the ACP Board of Governors, which is composed of elected Governors in chapters and regions of the United States.
-ACP has international chapters in Bangladesh, Brazil, Canada, Caribbean, Central and South America, India, Japan, Saudi Arabia, Southeast Asia (which includes: Indonesia, Malaysia, the Philippines, Singapore, Thailand) and the Gulf chapter (which includes Bahrain, Kuwait, Oman, Qatar and the United Arab Emirates).
+ACP has international chapters in Bangladesh, Brazil, Canada, Caribbean, Central and South America, India, Japan, Saudi Arabia, and Southeast Asia (which includes: Indonesia, Malaysia, the Philippines, Singapore, Thailand).
 ACP sponsors the Council of Subspecialty Societies, which represents 25 subspecialty societies and internal medicine organizations.
 ACP is represented in the American Medical Association, the Council of Medical Specialty Societies, and other organizations.

 Officer and Staff Spokespersons